slott56/TigerShark/docs/source/usecase.rst

 -   EDI Application

     An EDI application will import the class definitions.
-    These definitions are used to unmarshall X12 messages for analysis or processing.
+    These definitions are used to deserialize X12 messages for analysis or processing.
-    The application can use the message class definitions to marshall messages in EDI exchange format.
+    The application can use the message class definitions to serialize messages in EDI exchange format.

 Use Case Scenarios
 ^^^^^^^^^^^^^^^^^^^^^